gonzalonunez/Walt/README.md

 [![License](https://img.shields.io/cocoapods/l/Walt.svg?style=flat)](http://cocoapods.org/pods/Walt)
 [![Platform](https://img.shields.io/cocoapods/p/Walt.svg?style=flat)](http://cocoapods.org/pods/Walt)

-Aptly named after one of the greatest animators of all time, Walt is part of a larger effort to open source [Giffy](https://appsto.re/us/gSgd2.i).
+Aptly named after one of the greatest animators of all time, Walt can turn a series of images into a gif or a video!

+Walt is part of a larger effort to open source [Giffy](https://appsto.re/us/gSgd2.i).

 ## Installation